learn-co-curriculum/rails-application-basics-readme/README.md

 Why are we using the `rails console` instead of just starting an `irb` session?
 That's a great question, try running the same `pluralize` method in an `irb` session and you'll see the following error `NameError: undefined local variable or method `helper' for main:Object`.
 The reason for the error is because there is a very significant difference between the `rails console` and `irb`, even though they both run Ruby code, `rails console` loads the full Rails environment, which gives you access to Rails' specific methods (along with the full application database).
 Don't worry if the console is still fuzzy, we'll be using it constantly in future lessons and it will soon become second nature to use.

-<a href='https://learn.co/lessons/rails-application-basics-readme' data-visibility='hidden'>View this lesson on Learn.co</a>
+<p data-visibility='hidden'>View <a href='https://learn.co/lessons/rails-application-basics-readme' title='Rails Application Basics'>Rails Application Basics</a> on Learn.co and start learning to code for free.</p>